 The overall cost of the project is currently projected to be £800,000.

-The Society intends to raise share capital in two tranches.
-Firstly this ‘pioneer’ share offer.
-Secondly a ‘main’ share offer in summer 2015 to complete the funding.
+The Society raised share capital in two tranches initially by a ‘pioneer’ share offer then secondly a ‘main’ share offer in the summer 2015 to complete the funding.

 The average shareholding value is in the region of £4,000 and the Society has approximately 200 members.
 Members’ return is currently forecast at 5% (excluding any tax reliefs), with members’ capital returned by the end of a 20 year period.